timothee-chauvin/eyeballvul/README.md

 ## Full example
 Let's see how this benchmark can be used in practice.
 Let's use `https://github.com/parisneo/lollms-webui` as an example repository (cherry-picked to have a reasonable size, and to have 6 easy vulnerabilities published later than March 29, 2024).

+(Note: the number of vulnerabilities in that project has increased since the following was written.
+Numbers below aren't kept up-to-date).
 ```python
 >>> from eyeballvul import get_vulns, get_commits, get_revision
 >>> import json